mic05/SelfHosting/E-Mail server hosting/README.md

 There are plenty of spam filter solutions out there.
 You can check out [Proxmox Mail Gateway](https://www.proxmox.com/de/proxmox-mail-gateway) for example.

-If your spam filter is functioning as a smart host and your mail server is not sending and receiving your mails directly, please note the [recommendations under the mail server section](#4-set-up-mail-server).
+If your spam filter is functioning as a smarthost and your mail server is not sending and receiving your mails directly, please note the [recommendations under the mail server section](#4-set-up-mail-server).

 ## 6. Set PTR record for your domain